A Shared Vision: Partners in Pediatric Blindness and Visual Impairment

 Our Services

-• We work with families in their homes and in community settings
+• We work with families in their homes and in community settings.

-• We accompany families on ophthalmology, hospital and other provider appointments
+• We accompany families on ophthalmology, hospital and other provider appointments.

-• We lead educational programs and play groups for families with children who are blind, deaf-blind or visually impaired
+• We lead educational programs and play groups for families with children who are blind, deaf-blind or visually impaired.

-• We help develop and implement Individual Family Service Plans (IFSPs)
+• We help develop and implement Individual Family Service Plans (IFSPs).

-• We provide Functional Vision Assessments (FVAs)
+• We provide Functional Vision Assessments (FVAs).

-• We help families transition from early intervention to school-based programming
+• We help families transition from early intervention to school-based programming.

-• We participate in Community Centered Boards (CCBs) transdisciplinary team meetings
+• We participate in Community Centered Boards (CCBs) transdisciplinary team meetings.

-• We host professional development trainings and give presentations on pediatric blindness and visual impairments
+• We host professional development trainings and give presentations on pediatric blindness and visual impairments.

-• We offer internships for graduate students in pursuit of early childhood special education or visual impairment services degrees
+• We offer internships for graduate students in pursuit of early childhood special education or visual impairment services degrees.

-EI Vision Services and Vision Therapy: What’s the Difference?
+EI Vision Services and Vision Therapy:

 Early intervention vision services provide education and strategies for caregivers of children (birth to age three) with blindness or visually impairment (B/VI).
 The goal is to help children with B/VI use all their senses to maximize overall development during their critical early years.